airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``regressions_thresholds``
 --------------------------

-The minimum relative change required before `asv publish` reports a regression.
+The minimum relative change required before :ref:`cmd-asv-publish` reports a regression.

 The value is a dictionary, similar to ``regressions_first_commits``.